Interactive Group Activities

 Since February is Valentine month:

-Option 1: HEART MAILBOX on Bulletin board: Temptation verses such as I Cor.
+HEART MAILBOX: Bible verses about temptation (Cor.
 10:13, Heb.
-2:18, James 1: 2-3, James 1:12; I Peter 2:9, Rev. 3:10, etc can be handed out to children to read and discuss and then place those verses in the heart mailbox on the bulletin board.
-Discussion about how much JESUS loves us and it pleases His "heart" when we obey and do not yield to sin.
+2:18, James 1: 2-3, James 1:12; I Peter 2:9, Rev. 3:10) should be written on small pieces of paper and handed out to children to read and discuss.
+The children will then place the verses in a heart-shaped envelope on the bulletin board.
+Discuss how much JESUS loves us and how it pleases him when we reject temptation.

-For younger children - teacher can simplify this by just having the slips of paper with a temptation that a younger child might experience and say GOD DOES NOT WANT ME TO DISOBEY, or LIE, etc.. and then place that paper in the heart.
+For younger children, the teacher can simplify this by just having the slips of paper with a temptation that a younger child might experience and say GOD DOES NOT WANT ME TO DISOBEY, or LIE, etc.. and then place that paper in the heart.

 |About Carol Williams|